-We feel these rules are necessary and reasonable and wish nothing but to promote respectful healthy conversations and debates amongst our members to make acceptable reading for everyone else.
+VirtualR wishes nothing but to promote respectful, healthy conversations and debates amongst our members that make acceptable reading for everyone else.
 We cannot allow the quality of the site to be degraded by the behaviour of a few individuals who are unable to post in a respectful manner.
 Any member who we feel habitually posts in a manner that negatively affects the ambience and/or good standing of VirtualR will be issued a warning or banned.

 VirtualR.net – Posting Rules

-1 It is mandatory that all posts be in English.
+1 It is required that all posts be in English.

 4 No aggressive behaviour, insults, flame-baiting (deliberately trying to start an argument or invite more negative responses) or trolling in any thread.

-4 Do not post anything in violation of local or international laws (such as links to pirated software, hacks, cracks or anything that would break copyright law)
+6 Do not post anything in violation of local or international laws (such as links to ripped content, pirated software, hacks, cracks or anything that would break copyright law)

-7 The administrators and moderators have the right to edit or delete posts without warning if they break any of the above rules.
+8 The administrators and moderators have the right to edit or delete posts without warning if they are seen to break any of the posting rules.
 Any member re-posting an edited or deleted post will serve a temporary 7-day ban.

-8 It is not allowed to re-post under another name or account while serving a ban.
-Doing so may result in a permanent or IP ban.
+b) Re-posting under another name or account while serving a ban may result in a very lengthy or permanent ban.

 A: If you break a rule, then you will either be warned or banned depending on severity.
-A ban of your user account may either be temporary or permanent.
-If you are given an official warning, any further warnings within the next 30 days will result in a temporary ban which will last for a minimum of 7 days.
-If you are not given an official warning, a note may be taken by a moderator or administrator and the incident may be logged for future reference.
+A ban of your user account may either be temporary or permanent, again depending on severity.
+If you are not given an official warning, a note may be taken by a moderator or administrator and the incident logged for future reference.

-Q: What happens if I see a post which has broken a rule?
+Q: What happens if I see a post which I think has broken a rule?